kos-lang/kos/doc/modules.md

 file.prototype.write()
 ----------------------

-    file.prototype.write(buffer)
+    file.prototype.write(values...)

-Writes a buffer containing bytes into an opened file object.
+Writes strings or buffers containing bytes into an opened file object.

-Returns the file object to which bytes has been written.
+Returns the file object to which data has been written.

-`buffer` is a buffer object.
-Its size can be zero, in which case nothing is written.
+Each argument is either a buffer or a string object.
+Empty buffers or strings are ignored and nothing is written to the file.

+If an argument is a string, it is converted to UTF-8 bytes representation before being written.

+Invoking this function without any arguments doesn't write anything to the file but ensures that the file object is correct.

 open()
 ------